 - Heartbeat: Doppler ultrasound is used to check the fetal heartbeat.

-- Rhogam shot: If you belong to the Rh-negative blood group, you may have to take Rh immune globulin injection during the seventh month.
+- Rhogam shot: If you belong to the Rh-negative blood group, and your partner is Rh-positive, you may have to take Rh immune globulin injection during the seventh month, provided the indirect Coombs test is negative.
 It helps build antibodies against the Rh factor (11).

 Ultrasound During The Seventh Month